nathanpc/dirlist/README.md

 # dirlist+

-A fully-featured directory listing web application.
+dirlist+ is a fully-featured directory listing web application.
+The idea was to recreate the [Apache Directory Listing](http://wiki.apache.org/httpd/DirectoryListings) but with a better, responsive, interface and add more functionalities like previews, EXIF data, ID3 tags, movie information, and etc.

 ## Installation